ismailmubarik/AWS-SAA-C02-Course/10-EC2-Advanced/notes.md

 Allows for public parameters such as the latest AMI parameter to be stored and referenced for EC2 creating.

-This is a public service so any services needs access to the public sphere or to be an AWS service.
+This is a public service so any services needs access to the public space end points or to be an AWS service.

 Applications, EC2 instances, lambda functions can all request access to